Hard bop: Origins

-According to Nat Hentoff in his 1957 liner notes for the Art Blakey Columbia LP entitled Hard Bop, the phrase was originated by music critic and pianist John Mehegan, jazz reviewer of the New York Herald Tribune at that time.
-Hard bop first developed in the mid-1950s, and is generally seen as originating with the Jazz Messengers, a quartet led by pianist Horace Silver and drummer Art Blakey.
-Alternatively, Anthony Macias points to Detroit as an early center in the rise of bop and hard bop, noting Detroit musicians Barry Harris and Kenny Burrell and the fact that Miles Davis lived in the city from 1953 to 1954.
-Billy Mitchell, a tenor saxophone player, organized a band that played at the Blue Bird Inn during the early 1950s that "anchored the city's Jazz scene" and attracted hard bop musicians to the city.
+According to Nat Hentoff in his 1957 liner notes for the Art Blakey album Hard Bop, the phrase was originated by music critic and pianist John Mehegan, jazz reviewer of the New York Herald Tribune at that time.
+Hard bop first developed in the mid-1950s, and is generally seen as originating with the Jazz Messengers, a group led by Blakey.
+Alternatively, Anthony Macias points to Detroit as an early center in the rise of bop and hard bop, noting the influence of Detroit musicians Barry Harris and Kenny Burrell and the fact that Miles Davis lived in the city from 1953 to 1954.
+Billy Mitchell, a tenor saxophone player, organized a band that played at the Blue Bird Inn in Detroit during the early 1950s that "anchored the city's Jazz scene" and attracted hard bop musicians to the city.

 Michael Cuscuna maintains that Silver and Blakey's efforts were in response to the New York bebop scene:

 Both Art and Horace were very, very aware of what they wanted to do.
-They wanted to get away from the jazz scene of the early '50s, which was the Birdland scene — you hire Phil Woods or Charlie Parker or J. J. Johnson, they come and sit in with the house rhythm section, and they only play blues and standards that everybody knows.
+They wanted to get away from the jazz scene of the early '50s, which was the Birdland scene—you hire Phil Woods or Charlie Parker or J. J. Johnson, they come and sit in with the house rhythm section, and they only play blues and standards that everybody knows.
 There's no rehearsal, there's no thought given to the audience.
 Both Horace and Art knew that the only way to get the jazz audience back and make it bigger than ever was to really make music that was memorable and planned, where you consider the audience and keep everything short.
 They really liked digging into blues and gospel, things with universal appeal.
 So they put together what was to be called the Jazz Messengers.

 David Rosenthal sees the development of hard bop as a response to both a decline in bebop and the rise of rhythm and blues:

 The early fifties saw an extremely dynamic Rhythm and Blues scene take shape....
 This music, and not cool jazz, was what chronologically separated bebop and hard bop in ghettos.
 Young jazz musicians, of course, enjoyed and listened to these R & B sounds which, among other things, began the amalgam of blues and gospel that would later be dubbed 'soul music.'
 And it is in this vigorously creative black pop music, at a time when bebop seemed to have lost both its direction and its audience, that some of hard bop's roots may be found.